 Uses for SPM

-We also have a Park Systems XE-70 model scanning probe microscope.
-Unlike conventional tube scanner technology, the Park system features decoupled flexure-guided X, Y and Z scanners with zero background curvature.
+We have two Park Systems scanning probe microscopes, an XE-70 and an XE-100.
+Unlike conventional tube scanner technology, the Park systems feature decoupled flexure-guided X, Y and Z scanners with zero background curvature.
 The Z-servo response is also considerably higher than that of conventional tube scanners, thus enabling true Non-Contact mode.
 The machine accommodates samples up to 100 mm in diameter and has a maximum scan size of 50 X 50 μm (5 X 5 μm in low-voltage mode).
 The Z range is 12 μm (1.7 μm in low-voltage mode).
-The Park setup includes direct on-axis optics with manual Z focus stage.
-The Park microscope is situated on an active vibration isolation table within a hermetically sealed acoustic enclosure to ensure very low noise floor for high resolution imaging.
-The microscope also features a dynamic liquid cell for fluid imaging and a heating stage for controlled elevated temperature studies (up to 250 °C).
-The Park system has the following available modes:
+The XE-70 setup includes direct on-axis optics with manual Z focus stage.
+Additionally, the XE-100 has automated Z control with the “Focus Follow” feature.

 The Park microscopes are situated on vibration isolation systems and within hermetically sealed acoustic enclosures to ensure a very low noise floor for high resolution imaging.
 The XE-70 is dedicated to Non-Contact AFM mode, and Park-approved ACTA tips are provided.
 The XE-100 can be utilized for a variety of specialized modes, including: